 Australia's unique forests provide a sustainable resource base for the forestry sector.
 Australian, state and territory governments share an objective of balancing the needs of industry with the sustainable management of forests by integrating environmental, commercial and community values and uses.

-This partnership approach between governments and the industry is reflected through national initiatives such as the 1992 National Forest Policy Statement and the Plantations for Australia: the 2020 Vision.
+This partnership approach between the levels of governments and the industry is reflected through national initiatives such as the 1992 National Forest Policy Statement and the Plantations for Australia: the 2020 Vision.

 With a strong policy framework in place, government and industry continue to address issues affecting the profitability and sustainability of Australia's forest industries.
-In 2016–17, the forest industry generated $23.0 billion of sales and service income and employed around 70,500 people.
+In 2018–19, the forest industry generated $23.9 billion of sales and service income and employed around 52,000 people.